RobertFullerton/nuxt-cart/README.md

 Use Case:

-A place for kids to sale thier homemade products.
+A place for kids to sell their homemade products.
 The Kidz Store serves as a common place for kids around the world to have their creations showcased and sold.

-more information.